lfoppiano/supercon2/docs/guidelines/guidelines.md

 ## Data Model

-This section describes the different information that is stored in the database.
+This section describes the different information that are stored in the database.

 ### Data description